Definitions and Requirements for Licensure

 buildings and additions or major renovations to existing buildings for

-and Construction of ] Health Care [ Hospitals and
+for Design and Construction of Health Care Hospitals and Outpatient

 as identified by the department through submission of Reports of Induced